 Microphones

-HouseCurve will default to using the built in microphone of your iPhone/iPad.
-These microphones have a surprisingly flat response and are quite acceptable for tuning an audio system.
+The iPhone/iPad microphones have a surprisingly flat response and are quite acceptable for tuning an audio system.
 When compared to an external calibrated microphone, they do show some roll off at the extreme ends of the frequency spectrum (below 60Hz and above 16 KHz).
 HouseCurve compensates for this by applying a moderate boost.
 See internal compensation for more information.

 External Microphones